Croff Bakery Barrack Street

 After months of home-based research and development, the couple opened slick new croissanterie Croff Bakery on Barrack Street in January 2020.
-Without a huge budget to play with, they purchased second-hand equipment and renovated the former Hot Star fried-chicken joint themselves.
+A second location opened on Murray Street a bit over a year later.

 While Croff’s minimalist industrial design and glass-walled kitchen will draw comparisons with Melbourne croissant-heavyweight Lune, the couple also drew inspiration from San Francisco hotspot Mr Holmes Bakehouse – right down to the neon signage – which they visited on their honeymoon.